revily/revily/README.md

 * `MAILER_URL` - default URL for mailing.
 * `MAILER_DELIVERY_METHOD` - options: mailgun, smtp
 * `MAILER_SENDER` - the email address from which Revily will send emails
-* `NEWRELIC_ENABLE` - whether to enable New Relic.
-Set to "false" if it's not needed.
 * `REVILY_REDIS_CACHE_URL ` - URI to redis instance (ex: `redis://localhost:6379/0/cache`)

 The following variables are optional
 * `MAILGUN_API_KEY` - Mailgun API key
 * `MAILGUN_DOMAIN` - Mailgun domain
-* `NEWRELIC_LICENSE_KEY` - New Relic license key.
-Only used if NEWRELIC_ENABLE is true.

 ## Installation